szukalski/pedal-dylan159/README.md

 * [that Drive](/thatdrive/) is the [that Overdrive](https://www.freestompboxes.org/viewtopic.php?t=31365), an original overdrive.
 * [Topaz Sheep](/topazsheep/) is the [Sapphire Amp](https://bentfishbowl.wixsite.com/electronics/post/sapphire-amplifiers-and-the-tda2030-phender).
 * [Uggsy](/uggsy/) is the [Boot Boost](https://bentfishbowl.wixsite.com/electronics/post/bootstrapping-is-great), a simple and clean boost.
 My favourite application of boost.

+Some of these are available on PCBWay if you prefer to order there: [My PCBWay Projects](https://www.pcbway.com/project/member/shareproject/?bmbno=D3F2480C-C414-40)